rancher/rancher/README.md

 ## Why?

-Developers and operations teams love Docker because it provides a consist computing platform that extends the entire devops life cycle, from laptop, QA, pre-production, to production environment.
+Developers and operations teams love Docker because it provides a consistent computing platform that extends the entire devops life cycle, from laptop, QA, pre-production, to production environment.
 Rancher additionally implements consistent networking and storage services for Docker containers to operate on any bare-metal servers, VMware clusters, and public/private clouds.
 By integrating Rancher’s networking and storage services with native Docker management capabilities in an intuitive UI, Rancher offers a complete production platform for Docker.

 ## Installation